 **The Open University will retain the recommendation until the end of the term (autumn, spring, summer) that follows the expiration date of the recommendation.

-Note: The student is obliged to report any change in his/her situation or condition that may affect the individual study arrangements.
+Note: The student is obliged to report any change in their situation or condition that may affect the individual study arrangements.

 Instructions to Open University teachers